 When this option is enabled, Intel Virtualization Technology, Intel VT-d Feature, Secure Boot, and OS Optimized Defaults are automatically enabled.
-Intel (R) TXT Feature is automatically disabled.
-Boot order is not selectable.
+Boot order is restricted to customer image only.
 To complete the configuration of Device Guard, you have to set a supervisor password.